-How should I define buyer personas?
+How to define buyer personas

 Buyer personas are an essential component of your marketing strategy.
 These fictional characters represent the ideal profile of a potential customer.
 The benefit of creating personas is that you can use those insights to make informed decisions about the best way to reach and engage with your target audience, so you can successfully attract and acquire customers.

 Obviously, priorities change as customers go from buying to using a product.
 This is why companies often create two different types of personas — buyer and user personas.
 Even if the people these personas represent are the same, understanding what matters most at different stages of the customer journey will help your company provide a Complete Product Experience.